 (c ) Candidates may also be required to present themselves for an oral examination if requested to do so by the examiners.
 The oral examination may focus on the candidate

 ’s examination papers, extended essay, or both.

 examination paperswill be published on the Latin American Centre website and in the University Gazette in Week 0 of Michaelmas Term.
 Candidates must take the core paperin Economics if they wish to take a further paper in that discipline.
 Specialisation on a single country or a combination of countries is permitted so long as the choice appears in the list of available papers published.

 3. Candidates shall be deemed to have passed

 the examinationif they have passed all examinationpapers and the extended essay.
-4. A mark of 48 or 49 in one of the exam papers or the extended essay can be compensated for with marks indicating clear ability on the remaining three components of the examination.
-Candidates who either (i) receive a mark of 48 or 49 in one exam paper or the extended essay which cannot be compensated for by the remaining three components, (ii) receive less than 48 in one of the four components of the examination, or (iii) receive two or more marks below 50 in the four components of the examination, will be permitted to retake the paper(s)/resubmit the extended essay on one further occasion only, in Trinity Term, one year after the first attempt.
-Such candidates must pass the extended essay or examination paper(s) in order to pass the examination.
+4. Candidates must achieve marks of 50 or above in all four components to pass the examination.
+Candidates who achieve marks below 50 in any component will be permitted to retake the paper/resubmit the extended essay on one further occasion only, in Trinity term one year after the first attempt.
 5. The examiners may award a distinction for excellence in the whole examination.